54 vs 56 Degree Wedge: Which Is Better For Your Game?

 If you can only carry three wedges in your bag, it makes sense to have a pitching wedge, a 54 degree sand wedge, and then a 60 or 58 degree lob wedge.

 For golfers that carry just three wedges, the 54 degree tends to be the popular choice.
-Golfers that carry the 56 degree wedge often enjoy higher ball flight, especially out of those tricky lies in the sand.
+But golfers that carry the 56 degree wedge often enjoy higher ball flight, especially out of those tricky lies in the sand.